bootstrapM/erdos-may-2024-imputing-data/README.md

 ## List of models that we tried:

-The main models that we tried were the following:
+The main models that we tried were the following (we also give a brief description of the model):

 - Baseline model: Linear Interpolation
 - k-Nearest Neighbour: Weighted 2-Nearest Neighbors Regression with date as a feature.
 We want to generalize this idea by using more features, such as, open stock price and volume.